 1976 - Building the New Campus

 There were indications all through the 1950's that the veterinary school was outgrowing its home: Haylofts and horse stalls were being pressed into service as offices, and departments began to expand into basements, corridors and utility rooms to gain more space.
 Apparently the situation was evident as early as 1952, when Dean Merchant wrote that, "although all of us realize that there are extremely critical deficiencies in our buildings and equipment, we must likewise recognize that it would take considerable time and money to replace them.
-Conservatively, it would take more than five million dollars to replace our farmlands, buildings and equipment."
-Dr. Merchant's remarks were to prove prophetic, though somewhat conservative: It would take thirteen years and 25.5 million dollars to build the new Veterinary College Campus.Formal plans for the new facility began to take shape as the decade progressed, and the question of the site for the new facility became a hotly debated issue.
+Conservatively, it would take more than $5 million to replace our farmlands, buildings and equipment."
+Dr. Merchant's remarks were to prove prophetic, though somewhat conservative: It would take thirteen years and $25.5 million to build the new Veterinary College Campus.Formal plans for the new facility began to take shape as the decade progressed, and the question of the site for the new facility became a hotly debated issue.
 Four sites were proposed:

 - The site of the old Veterinary Quadrangle (requiring the demolition of those buildings).

 - The present site of Pammel Court married student housing, north of the main campus.

 - A tract directly across from the National Animal Disease Laboratory (which had been completed around 1958)

 - A tract of land adjacent to the Veterinary Medical Research Institute, north of Highway 30.